hwrdprkns/bitcoin-arbitrage/README.md

 ### It text you when you make profit or when something goes wrong

 Thanks to the integration of [Amazon SNS](https://aws.amazon.com/sns) the lambda function communicate with the amazon notification systema and it's able to send you a text message when something goes wrong or when the function succeed to make a profitable arbitrage operation

+===

+If you are bored and you don't know what to do, or you just liked my little project, this is my BTC address: **1DBMmqMSCHuSxUdQkKJQFJVXR4HiVpuXH9**